tinymce/tinymce-docs/tinydrive/tinydrive-api/standalone.md

 keywords: tinydrive api
 ---

-Tiny Drive can be used as a generic file manager separate from tinymce this is referred to as standalone mode.
+Tiny Drive can be used as a generic file manager separate from TinyMCE this is referred to as standalone mode.

 ## Loading the standalone api script